Koichi Sugiyama: Dragon Quest and other video games

 Throughout his work Sugiyama repeatedly used motifs to maintain a consistency and nostalgic quality in the different installments.
 Each of the Dragon Quest games that he worked on included a nearly identical, upbeat theme track titled "Overture".
-For over 30 years of his life, Sugimaya had composed more than 400 songs for the Dragon Quest series.
+Sugiyama composed more than 500 pieces of music in the 35 years he was involved in the Dragon Quest franchise.
 Sugiyama's style of composition has been compared to late Baroque and early Classical period styles.
-Sugiyama said that his process for making music for games was based on seeing initial drafts on its setting and story.
+Earlier on in his career, Sugiyama said that his process for making music for games was based on seeing initial drafts on its setting and story.

-Sugiyama's non-work related hobbies included photography, traveling, building model ships, collecting old cameras, and reading.
+Sugiyama's related hobbies included photography, traveling, building model ships, collecting old cameras, and reading.
 He has opened a camera section on his website, and also founded his own record label, SUGI Label, in June 2004.
 Sugiyama also composed the fanfares for the opening and closing of the gates at the Tokyo and Nakayama Racecourses.
 He was given the Order of the Rising Sun, 4th Class, by the Japanese government in 2018 before also being named a Person of Cultural Merit by them two years later.
 Sugiyama died from septic shock at the age of 90 on September 30, 2021.
-A television drama played by actor Ken Yasuda detailing Sugiyama's involvement with Dragon Quest aired on Nippon TV on August 27, 2022.